WHERE TO GO? CROATIA VS ITALY

-There are definitely enough beaches to choose from, and if you really want to find a sandy beach, you can find those ones, too.
+There are definitely enough beaches to choose from, and if you really want to find a sandy beach, you can find those, too.
 Beaches in Italy are also stunning – not all beaches are sandy here, either, but you can find more of them.

-If asked for one of the best foods in the world, many would probably name Italy in their top 3.
+If asked for one of the world’s best foods, many would probably name Italy in their top 3.

-And Italy does have some amazing food – pizza and pasta are just some of the delicious food options.
+Italy has some amazing food – pizza and pasta are just some of the delicious food options.
 Let’s not forget about antipasto and gelato.

 BUT Croatia is actually also known for good food – seafood and meat lovers especially are in heaven in Croatia.
-Food here is heavier though not bad.
-Yes, you can find international dishes (like the Indian food in the picture), too but that is not typical Croatian food.
+The food here is heavier though not bad.
+You can find international dishes (like the Indian food in the picture), but that is not typical Croatian food.